Chart Color Schemes

 Slade Point is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Slade Point had a culturally diverse population that was below average, with 87.0% of its residents being Australian citizens, 88.4% born in Australia, and 94.1% speaking English only at home.
-Christianity was the predominant religion in Slade Point, accounting for 50.1% of the population, compared to 56.8% across the rest of Queensland.
-The top three ancestry groups were English (27.6%), Australian (26.0%), and Other (9.8%).
+Slade Point's cultural diversity was found to be below average, with 87.0% of its population being Australian citizens, 88.4% born in Australia, and 94.1% speaking English only at home.
+The predominant religion in Slade Point is Christianity, comprising 50.1% of the population, compared to 52.2% across the Rest of Qld.
+In terms of ancestry, the top three groups represented are English (27.6%), Australian (26.0%), and Other (9.8%).

-Notably, certain ethnic groups had different representations: Australian Aboriginal was overrepresented at 6.6%, Maori at 1.0%, and Maltese at 0.9%.
+Notably, certain ethnic groups have different representations: Australian Aboriginal is overrepresented at 6.6% in Slade Point compared to 3.9% regionally, Maori at 1.0% versus 0.8%, and Maltese at 0.9% compared to 0.4%.

 Frequently Asked Questions - Diversity